 Top 10 Benefits of Switching to LED Lighting

-- Perfect for dimming - this is because when they are dimmed they maintain their normal colour, in comparison to the incandescent bulbs that turn yellow when dimmed.
+- Perfect for dimming (with the right bulb) – this is because when they are dimmed they maintain their normal colour, in comparison to the incandescent bulbs that turn yellow when dimmed.
 Many prefer the slight colour change offered by a dimmed Tungsten bulb as it can add ambiance to a room

-- Safety first – They have the advantage of being safe to use, by only creating 20% heat you will no longer get burnt hands/fingers when changing the bulbs, and no broken glass because of their robust design.
+- Safety first – They have the advantage of being safe to use, by only creating 20% heat you will no longer get burnt hands/fingers when changing the bulbs, and also no broken glass because of their robust design

-- Incredibly versatile – Come in a number of shapes sizes and designs and can be place just about anywhere in your home, garden, pool, club wherever you want them there is an LED bulb type that will suit.
+- Incredibly versatile – They come in a number of shapes sizes and designs and can be placed just about anywhere in your home, garden, pool, club wherever you want them there is an LED bulb type that will suit

-- Zero ultra violet emissions – When they are lit they give out little or no infrared light, because of this it makes them ideal for lighting up ultra violet sensitive object such as materials in a museum, or art gallery.
+- Zero ultra violet emissions – When they are lit they give out little or no infrared light, because of this it makes them ideal for lighting up ultra violet sensitive objects such as materials in a museum, or art gallery

 How to Change Down Lights (Retro Fit)